 If your home is damaged by fire and the fire was started by fireworks – are you covered?
 Fire can leave your home damaged beyond repair.
 A hot July leaves the structure tinder dry.
 One ember landing on the roof can burst into flame in seconds.
 The property damage can be extensive, and lead to costly repairs.
 If your family has a tradition on the Fourth that includes a private firework display, it is well worth your time to have your homeowners’ insurance policy reviewed.

-Every city, including Phoenix, has laws associated with the use of fireworks.
+Every city, including Scottsdale, has laws associated with the use of fireworks.
 Ensure you understand what is legal and that your family understands that fireworks are very dangerous.
 If you have a home fire and it is discovered that the local laws were violated, you may run into trouble with an insurance claim, as most policies have exemptions for illegal acts.